A.W. Law LLC — Advocates & Solicitors

 • A sentence.
 No fine, no imprisonment, no caning, no disqualification.
 Just the warning.

 • An admission of guilt for civil purposes.
-A stern warning doesn’t establish liability in civil proceedings (e.g., a damages claim from a victim).
-Civil claims would still need to prove the underlying conduct on the balance of probabilities.
+A stern warning doesn’t establish liability in civil proceedings, such as a damages claim from a victim.
+A civil claimant would still have to prove the underlying conduct on the balance of probabilities (more likely than not).

-• Subject to the Spent Convictions regime.
-Because a stern warning isn’t a conviction, the Registration of Criminals Act provisions on spent convictions don’t apply to it.
-The warning sits on police internal records indefinitely without a “spending” mechanism.
+• Subject to the spent-records regime.
+Because a stern warning isn’t a conviction, the “spent record” provisions of the Registration of Criminals Act 1949 don’t apply to it.
+The warning sits on police internal records indefinitely without any spending mechanism.

 What a stern warning is